BACK PAIN

 Especially if you have acute problems with your back, it is more important THAT you move than HOW you move.
 Moving within the pain threshold has a pain dampening effect and accelerates the recovery process.
 So go for a walk, go dancing, get moving!

-OUR TREATMENT
+OUR TREATMENT for back pain

 Physiotherapy can quickly provide relief from back pain.
 Our treatment helps to move the connective tissue, muscles and joints better and to reduce your pain quickly.
 We also provide you with exercises which help you to keep everything flexible.